ScotGovAnalysis/poverty-publications/README.md

 ### Data prep

-* R/01_importSASfiles.R (takes very long to run; script not included on GitHub)
+* R/01_importSASfiles.R - takes hours to run, maybe do at night; script not included on GitHub
-* R/01_importpersistentpovertydata.R (depends on persistent poverty data being supplied in a certain format; script not included on GitHub)
+* R/01_importpersistentpovertydata.R - depends on persistent poverty data being supplied in a certain format; script not included on GitHub
 * R/02_cleanadultdata.R
 * R/02_cleanbenefitsdata.R
 * R/02_cleanchilddata.R